 Get the worry-free services and expert support you need to form an S Corp in New Jersey today.

-If you want to start a company in New Jersey, several different business structure options are available.
-The right one for you depends on your business needs and goals.
-Although not a formal entity type, S Corporations are a federal tax election that can provide significant tax savings.
-With an S Corporation, the company’s income, losses, deductions, and credits pass through to the shareholders who pay tax at their personal income tax rate.
-S Corporations don’t pay federal corporate income tax.
-Learn more about S Corporations by visiting our S Corporation information page.
+An S Corp is not a formal entity type like a limited liability company (LLC) or standard corporation (C Corp).
+It is a federal tax election that can provide significant tax savings.
+With an S Corp, the company’s income, losses, deductions, and credits pass through to the shareholders who pay taxes at their personal income tax rate.
+S Corps also don’t pay federal corporate income tax.
+Learn more about S Corps by visiting our S Corp information page.

-Your business name is the first impression people get of your company.
+Your corporation’s name is the first impression people will have of your company.
 Choose one that reflects your business and also meets the state’s requirements.
 For example, New Jersey has a list of restricted terms for business names.
+You’ll need to consider these so that your name is rejected by the state.

-A registered agent is a person or company who agrees to receive important communication and documents for your business.
+A registered agent is a person or company that agrees to receive important communication and documents on behalf of a business.
 Your registered agent must meet New Jersey’s requirements.
+This agent will be named in your formation documents and you must maintain one in order to keep your business compliant.

 Every business needs at least one person who manages the company’s operations.
 Corporations call them the directors, and LLCs appoint managers.
 LLCs can choose to have their members act in this role, or hire someone.